Cycle the Exe Estuary Trail

 Start at Dawlish Warren..

 Approaching 30 miles for a round trip of what many would say is the best scenery in the southwest, Dawlish Warren is a great place to start your day out with loads of car parking (FREE every Sunday from beginning of November until Easter.)
+There are lots of cycle routes around Dawlish and Dawlish Warren to suit all!

 Let the train take the strain...